Nearshore Software Development in Mexico 2023 - Alcor BPO

 It includes the salary ranges and availability of the requested developers in Poland, Romania, and other countries in EE (as well as time-to-hire metrics and other KPIs for your case).

-Nearshore Software Development in Mexico 2023
+Nearshore Software Development in Mexico 2024

 Head of IT Recruitment Department

-Nearshore Software Development in Mexico 2023 - Alcor BPO profile
+Nearshore Software Development in Mexico 2024 - Alcor BPO profile

-12 min
+13 min

 Mexican IT Market Overview

 The IT industry in Mexico is one of the fastest growing in the international outsourcing market.
-Being neighbors with the leader in the technology field, the USA, Mexican government has been taking decisive actions to make their country a top destination for nearshore tech outsourcing.
-There are currently 38 IT clusters with about 400 IT outsourcing companies in Mexico which offer a wide array of services, including software development, engineering, and high-tech manufacturing.
-Many governmental initiatives and reforms have been implemented to create a tech-driven environment with cloud computing, AI, and Internet of Things at its core.
+Positioned right next to the USA, Mexico is doing its best to become a top destination for nearshore programming.
+Picture this: 38 IT clusters with about 400 IT outsourcing companies in Mexico, which offer a wide array of services, including software development, engineering, and high-tech manufacturing.

 Why Nearshoring to Mexico is a Good Choice?